 - In order to satisfactorily complete a unit, students must satisfactorily demonstrate achievement of the set learning outcomes.

 - SACs / SATs are a part of the normal teaching and learning program and are conducted mainly in class time.

 - All students will receive an outline of the unit's assessment, which will include:

-- Nature of task
+- o nature of task

-- o Equipment
+- o equipment

-- Requirements
+- o requirements

-- o Conditions
+- o conditions

-- Duration
+- o duration